culvertsoft/mgen/index.md

 {% endhighlight %}

-The MGen compiler uses a language independent IDL to generate classes.
-It is plug-in based and lets you add your own code generation, output languages, and input IDLs.
+The MGen compiler is plug-in based, with code generation decoupled from IDL parsing - so if you're unhappy with either you can add your own IDL parser and/or code generator plug-in.

 Supported languages (so far):